software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 The idea of Sprint Planning is not to make long term plans, for example what project should look like after three months.
 Because _requirements tend to change_, we should only do planning for the near future, usually just for the upcoming Sprint.
 That's why Sprint Planning event commonly only takes at most a few hours.

 The Product Owner's responsibility during the event is to _prioritize_ the user stories on the Product Backlog so that the Developers know what to focus on during the upcoming Sprint.
+Developers help the Product Owner in prioritization by proving _insights on the technical feasibility_ of the user stories and _estimates_ on how much work each user story requires.

-Developers discuss which of the highest priority user stories they are able to implemented during the upcoming Sprint.
-The chosen user stories for the Sprint are divided into more technical _tasks_.
-These tasks are added to a _Sprint Backlog_, which sort of an Developers' todo-list for the Sprint.
+Developers discuss themselves which of the highest priority user stories they are able to implemented during the upcoming Sprint.
+The chosen user stories for the Sprint are commonly divided into more technical _tasks_, which focus on the technical requirements of the user story.
+Chosen user stories and their related tasks are then added to a _Sprint Backlog_, which sort of an Developers' todo-list for the Sprint.

+{: .note }

+> Choosing the number of user stories for the upcoming Sprint is up to the Developers and can be difficult especially for the first Sprints.
+This is because it is hard for a new development team to estimate how much work they can do during each Sprint.
+Writing small and estimable (the INVEST principles) user stories will help in this problem.

 ## User stories and tasks